The Windmill Massacre: Plot

 After fleeing Australia, Jennifer takes a job as a nanny in the Netherlands.
 Her employer eventually discovers her true identity and that she is a fugitive.
 Looking for a way to quickly leave Amsterdam, she attempts to bluff her way onto a tour bus.
 Abe, the driver, allows her to board without a ticket, joking that "there's always room for another sinner".
 The other tourists include British businessman Douglas and his son, Curt; Jackson, a British soldier who accidentally killed a prostitute prior to boarding; Ruby, a French photographer sent to take pictures of windmills; Takashi, a university student who speaks only Japanese; and Nicholas, a troubled British physician.

-Takashi recognises Ruby as a promotional model who starred in a popular Japanese advertising campaign.
+Takashi recognizes Ruby as a promotional model who starred in a popular Japanese advertising campaign.
 Responding to him in Japanese, Ruby downplays her fame and asks him not to cause a scene.
 Jennifer drops a pill bottle, and Nicholas hands it back to her after examining the label.
 After seeing her dead father standing in the road, Jennifer claims the bus has struck a man.
 The other passengers become annoyed when she insists on checking, and the situation only worsens when Abe cannot restart the bus.
 Abe suggests they wait for help to arrive, but Jackson and Jennifer leave to investigate a nearby windmill.
 After having flashbacks of killing the prostitute, Jackson is suddenly maimed by a scythe-wielding demon.
 Jennifer flees as the demon kills Jackson.

 The other tourists do not believe her, and Nicholas points out that the bottle she dropped earlier was for an anti-psychotic.
 Jennifer angrily denies being crazy.
 The others attempt to calm her but do not believe her story about a demon.
 As they argue, the bus wobbles precariously.
 As they disembark, Jennifer accidentally injures Curt.
 Douglas announces that his son is a haemophiliac and accuses Jennifer of causing all their problems.
 Abe leads them to an abandoned cabin and, over Jennifer's objections, leaves to seek help from a miller.
 Takashi wanders off alone and, after seeing a ghostly apparition of his beloved grandmother, expresses remorse for abandoning her.